gurubamal/success_taste/README.md

 		vagrant plugin install vagrant-vbguest

-Also, ensure your current windows User has full control (default permissions will not work) on the downloaded folder "success_taste" and uncheck setting "virtualbox ndis6  bridged networking driver" in both virtualbox host-only network interfaces along with disable and then enable them for a refresh.
+Also, ensure your current windows User has full control (default permissions will not work) on the downloaded folder "success_taste" and in windows networks adapters properoties for "virtualbox host-only network" interfaces uncheck setting "virtualbox ndis6  bridged networking driver"  along with disable and then enable adapter for a refresh.
-Along with that, you need to open virtual box and go to File > select > Host Network manager and specify IPv4 Netmask to 255.255.0.0 and apply
+Along with that, you need to open virtual box and go to File > select > Host Network manager and specify IPv4 Netmask to 255.255.0.0 and apply after you have executed "vagrant up" command

 > Run the all the commands from success_taste Directory (clone it using: git clone https://github.com/gurubamal/success_taste.git)